-The Department of Higher Education and Training (DHET) has introduced a higher education quality sub-framework.
+The Department of Higher Education and Training (DHET) has introduced a higher education qualifications sub-framework.
 All higher education institutions are required to align to this framework.
-As a result this department will introduce new programmes from 2019, and all old programmes will be phased out.
+The Department of Fashion and Textiles has since introduced new programmes from 2019, and all old programmes have been phased out.
 Refer to the HEQSF information on page 29 for more details.

-Below is the progression pathway for the Diploma in Fashion Design (with first registration from 2019):
+Below is the progression pathway for all first-time entering students in the new Diploma n Fashion Design qualification (SAQA ID: 103087):

-2019 2020 2021 2022 2023 2024

-Y1 DIP: Fashion Design Y2 DIP: Fashion Design Y3 DIP: Fashion Design ADV Dip PG Dip MAA
+YI DIP: Fashion Design Y2 DIP: Fashion Design Y3 DIP: Fashion Design ADV Dip PG Dip MAA

-─ → →

-ŕ